ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### D. Deactivate the Blacklisted Word

-The System allows Zonal Admin to deactivate the blacklisted Word, which are already deactivated due to any reasons.
-The Zonal Admin selects the blacklisted Word and the all the blacklisted Word of that zone are displayed.
+The System allows Zonal Admin to deactivate the blacklisted Word, which are already in active status.
+The Zonal Admin selects the blacklisted Word and the all the blacklisted Words of that zone are displayed.
 The Zonal Admin can select one active blacklisted Word or multiple active blacklisted Words at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected blacklisted Word(s), and the system provides a notification.

 #### E. Decommission the Blacklisted Word